Felix-Quehl/Monitor-Stateless-Radio-Communication/README.md

 In my case, this would be if the drone goes out of range or the radio communication is disrupted otherwise.

 To mittigate this problem, I have invented an novel light weight algorithm heavily inspirerd by vector [clock alrogithm](https://en.wikipedia.org/wiki/Vector_clock) and [heart beat algorithm](https://en.wikipedia.org/wiki/Heartbeat_(computing)).
-It basically is a stateless fire-and-forget ping pong to exchange incrementing numbers.
+It basically is a stateless fire-and-forget ping pong to exchange incrementing number pair where each node has its own number.
 If both node have the same number the link is stable, if one of the number is off you can derive wheather uplink or downlink is having problems.
 Thus allowing monitoring of uplink and downlink the radio communication to detect a lost link.